leanspace/terraform-provider-leanspace/README.md

 - type: `GROUP||ASSET||COMPONENT`
 - kind: optional if not an `ASSET`
 - tags: optional, zero to multiple blocks
-- nodes: optional, zero to multiple blocks
+- nodes: zero to multiple blocks (filled by the API)
 - norad_id: optional, only usefull for ASSET
 - international_designator: optional, only usefull for ASSET
 - tle: optional, only usefull for ASSET
     - list of exactly 2 strings

-It is possible to create nodes within nodes but it's also possible to create them separately and set the `parent_node_id` on the child node to the id of the parent node.
-The maximum depth allowed for nested nodes is 1.
-It is strongly recommended to create them separately (see `examples/nodes_neighbours`).
+Nesting of nodes is not possible.
+Instead, set the `parent_node_id` field for the child node (see `examples/nodes` for an example).

 ### leanspace_properties